 The Annual Election Period

-If your Initial Coverage Election Period has come and gone, another enrollment period to make changes is the Annual Election Period.
-For all qualifying seniors, the AEP starts October 15th and lasts through December 7th.
+If your Initial Coverage Election Period has come and gone, another enrollment period to make changes in the Annual Election Period.
+For all qualifying beneficiaries, the AEP starts October 15th and lasts through December 7th.
 Your benefits will kick in on January 1st of the following year.

 The Medicare Advantage Open Enrollment Period